 Only hand tools will be used during hunting and gathering activities.

 Amounts harvested shall be able to be carried out by the person(s) collecting, in bags or baskets.
-Wheelbarrows, wagons or other wheeled or non-wheeled carts or devices may not be used to transport harvests on and from the ACF.
+Wheelbarrows, wagons or other wheeled or non-wheeled carts or devices may not be used to transport harvests on and from the ACF without prior permission of the ACF Committee.

 No species listed on federal or state endangered, threatened, or Species of Special Concern lists may be collected on the land.
 Tribal members shall consult federal and state lists before each harvest to ensure that these species are not harvested.
 If tribe members are unsure if a plant they wish to collect is on the list, they should further consult with the ACF Management Committee prior to collecting.